GoodVibe: Security-by-Vibe for LLM-Based Code Generation

 \textbf{Trainable Parameter Efficiency.} To understand the cost of the security gains, Table~\ref{tab:param_count} compares the number of trainable parameters required by each method.
 Full fine-tuning updates billions of parameters, ranging from 4.3 billion for Gemma-3-4B to over 14.7 billion for Qwen3-14B.
 LoRA reduces this cost significantly, but still requires several million trainable parameters per model, with an average of 6.2 million.
 By contrast, \ourname consistently requires fewer than 3 million trainable parameters across all evaluated models, with an average of 1.9 million, less than 0.03\% of the total parameters for billion-scale models.
-When considered alongside the security results above, this highlights a key finding: the security gains achieved by \ourname are not driven by broad parameter updates, but by targeted adaptation within a small, security-critical subspace.

-\textbf{Computation Cost.} Finally, Table~\ref{tab:flops} reports the computational cost of fine-tuning in terms of FLOPs, measured on CodeLlama-7B-Instruct-hf as a representative model; we observe similar trends across other models.
+\textbf{Computation Cost.} Table~\ref{tab:flops} reports the computational cost of fine-tuning in terms of FLOPs, measured on CodeLlama-7B-Instruct-hf as a representative model; we observe similar trends across other models.
 Full fine-tuning requires 4.5 PFLOPs, reflecting the cost of updating all model parameters within the existing computation graph.
 Despite being parameter-efficient, LoRA incurs substantially higher total computation at 8.6 PFLOPs.
 This increase stems from the additional low-rank projections introduced at each adapted layer, which add extra matrix multiplications to both the forward and backward passes, thus increasing arithmetic workloads.

 In contrast, \ourname requires only 2.4 PFLOPs, corresponding to an approximate 46\% reduction compared to full fine-tuning and over 70\% reduction compared to LoRA.
 The lower FLOPs-per-second requirement further indicates reduced computational intensity during training.
 Importantly, these savings are not merely theoretical: when combined with the dramatic reduction in trainable parameters, they translate into lower memory usage, faster training, and reduced hardware requirements.
 This efficiency makes \ourname feasible on modest compute budgets and enables rapid iteration or deployment across multiple models.